Men’s Hot Weather Dressing – Your Ultimate Guide To Beating The Heat

 Every warm-weather outfit should include a moment or two of thought for whether it can cover more skin comfortably or not.
 The less direct sun you’re soaking up the happier you’ll be, so long as it can be done with light and breathable fabrics.

 The trouble with most summer outfits is that they’re products of necessity, not style.
-You throw on shorts and a T-shirt so that you don’t overhead, not because they look good.
+You throw on shorts and a T-shirt so that you don’t overheat, not because they look good.

 Looking stylish in the summer is as much about small, deliberate gestures as it is anything else.
 Khakis and a white shirt are comfortable, but you look like a low-level IT staffer.